Do I have to be in a certain grade to apply to GSA Summer Program?

 For students who qualify for free or reduced lunch; the application fee is waived.
 Again, you’ll receive further instructions within the application on Acceptd’s site.

 How do I pay the application fee?

 Paying for the application is simple and straightforward.
 You’ll do it through your application on the Acceptd site once you submit.
-Please note: we no longer accept payment via Paypal.
-Please do not attempt to pay for your application this way.
+Please note: we no longer accept payment via Paypal, check or money order.
+Please do not attempt to pay for your application in these ways.

 How do I get to the Acceptd site?
-Can I submit my application and digital submission in any other way?
+Can I submit my application any other way?

 All applications for 2018 will be submitted through Acceptd.
-Please note: GSA will not accept applications or digital submissions which are emailed or mailed paper applications.
+Please note: GSA cannot accept applications which are emailed or mailed paper applications.

 Yes.
 Students must acquire both a teacher and administrator recommendation for each applied art form (so, up to 4 recommendations if applying in 2 art forms).
-You will supply your teacher's and administrator's email address in the application.
+You will supply your teacher's and administrator's email address in the first part of the application.
 They will receive an email with an online recommendation form link.
-Recommendation requests will not be sent until an application is complete.

 Who can submit a recommendation on my behalf?